International Secretariat

 Executive Director and Member of the Planning Committee

-Anik Bhaduri is the Executive Director of the Sustainable Water Future Programme ( Water Future), member of the Planning Committee and is an Associate Professor within the Australian Rivers Institute, Griffith University.
+Anik Bhaduri is the Executive Director of the Sustainable Water Future Programme ( Water Future), a member of the Planning Committee and an Adjunct Professor at the Australian Rivers Institute, Griffith University and Honoury A/Prof at the Fenner School of Environment and Society, ANU.
 Previously, he served as Executive Officer of the Global Water System Project (GWSP).
-With a background in environment and natural resource economics, Anik has specialised in water resource management.
-He has worked on several topics and projects, ranging from transboundary water sharing to adaptive water management under climate change.
-Anik also serves as a senior fellow at the Centre of Development Research, University of Bonn, Germany.

 Chris DeBeer